 4. Take care with the footer and the email signature

 An email signature is an area at the bottom of your emails containing contact information.
 It typically includes your name, title, company name, logo, and sometimes links to social media profiles or websites.
 As this is where most people will see your name and company information, your email signature should be concise and consistent with the rest of the content.
+With an email signature generator, you can create one in just seconds.

 An email footer should also include the Unsubscribe button.
 But do not minify it or blend it with the background.
 Why?
 Because people may not need your services this time and decide to stop receiving messages.
 They will search for the dedicated button but will not find it.
 The last thing you want for your email is to appear in the Spam folder when recipients report your emails as spam.
 Instead of hiding this button, provide it along with Support links to help find a solution to the problem.